 It’s time to discover the taproom at Enlightened Brewing Company.

-And ‘discover’ is the word, because this place is on an ill-travelled block of bad old buildings south of the River; it’s open only in the late afternoon and evenings, and it’s closed all but two days a week.
+And ‘discover’ is the word, because this place is on an ill-travelled block of bad old buildings south of the River; it’s open only in the late afternoon and evenings.

 It’s like that city that appears every one hundred years